jtonneyck/project-management/README.md

 * No passport authentication.
 This App uses express-session and mongo-store.
 * Styled with bulma.
 * Uploading of profile pictures (not implemented yet)

+# How to Run

+Execute npm install in both the client and API directories.
+Configure the config.json files in both the Client and Api (/API/config/config.json, /Client/src/config.json).
+Make sure you've created a new database for this project.
+To start, open up 2 terminals for both directories and run npm start.
+Access the client route you've specified in the /Api/config/config.json file.